ccc-frankfurt/meta-learning-CODEBRIM/README.md

 # meta-learning-CODEBRIM
-**Open-source code for our CVPR19 paper "Meta-learning Convolutional Neural Architectures for Multi-target Concrete Defect Classification with the COncrete DEfect BRidge IMage Dataset": [https://arxiv.org/abs/1904.08486](https://arxiv.org/abs/1904.08486)**
+**Open-source code for our CVPR19 paper "Meta-learning Convolutional Neural Architectures for Multi-target Concrete Defect Classification with the COncrete DEfect BRidge IMage Dataset": [IEEE open access](http://openaccess.thecvf.com/content_CVPR_2019/html/Mundt_Meta-Learning_Convolutional_Neural_Architectures_for_Multi-Target_Concrete_Defect_Classification_With_CVPR_2019_paper.html) or [https://arxiv.org/abs/1904.08486](https://arxiv.org/abs/1904.08486)**

 Please cite the paper if you make use of the content (e.g. the dataset):